The League of Extraordinary Gentlemen (novel)

-The League of Extraordinary Gentlemen is a 2003 steampunk/adventure novel by Kevin J. Anderson.
+The League of Extraordinary Gentlemen is a 2003 steampunk superhero novel by Kevin J. Anderson.
 It is a novelization of the script of the movie of the same name, written by James Dale Robinson, which itself was based on the comic by Alan Moore and Kevin O'Neill.

 Background

 In late 2002, Anderson had just finished working on his novel Captain Nemo: The Fantastic History of a Dark Genius, set in a world where Jules Verne had drawn inspiration for his works from (fictional) real-life events, individuals, and technological developments.
 Anderson was just beginning to work on the book that would become The Martian War, a similar premise but with H.G.
 Wells.
 Anderson had done media tie-in work before (for franchises such as Star Wars, The X-Files, and StarCraft) and was a long-time fan of Alan Moore's work, including the original League comic.
 It was on the basis of that experience that Pocket Books approached him to write the novelization.